imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 ![Settings dialog for the Trainable Weka Segmentation 3D plugin.](TWS-3D-Settings-dialog.png
-"Settings dialog for the Trainable Weka Segmentation 3D plugin.")When calling the plugin from the menu command  the set of available image features will be as follows:
+"Settings dialog for the Trainable Weka Segmentation 3D plugin.")When calling the plugin from the menu command {% include bc content="Plugins
+| Segmentation | Trainable Weka Segmentation 3D" %} the set of available
+image features will be as follows:

   - **Gaussian blur**: performs \(n\) individual 3D convolutions with Gaussian kernels with the normal \(n\) variations of \(\sigma\).
 The